Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 Checking your math is going to be important for the next step.

 Look to reputable glove manufacturers who have been in business for a while.
 “You get what you paid for,” Graham said.
-“Look at [the manufacturer’s] track record and look at the test house’s track record.”
+“Look at the manufacturer’s track record and don’t be afraid to ask for the test results… they should be able to provide it within the day.”

 At this point, it’s time to open the dialogue up by bringing your findings to the procurement department.

 While it’s important to look beyond the price tag, it’s also important to bring solutions to the table.
-When the conversation about spending more on work gloves, different departments with competing interests will be brought together — at the very least the safety department and the procurement department.
+When the conversation is about spending more on work gloves, different departments need to come together — at the very least the safety department and the procurement department.

 This is when both departments need to be shown the math and the documentation that a higher-priced glove will save money in the long run.
 Once everyone is on the same page, a solution that protects a company’s bottom line and employees can be reached.